Rinderpest

-Rinderpest (also cattle plague or steppe murrain) was an infectious viral disease of cattle, domestic buffalo, and many other species of even-toed ungulates, including gaurs, buffaloes, large antelope, deer, giraffes, wildebeests, and warthogs.
+Rinderpest (also cattle plague or steppe murrain) was an infectious viral disease of cattle, domestic water buffalo, and many other species of even-toed ungulates, including gaurs, buffaloes, large antelope, deer, giraffes, wildebeests, and warthogs.
 The disease was characterized by fever, oral erosions, diarrhea, lymphoid necrosis, and high mortality.
 Death rates during outbreaks were usually extremely high, approaching 100% in immunologically naïve populations.
 Rinderpest was mainly transmitted by direct contact and by drinking contaminated water, although it could also be transmitted by air.
-After a global eradication campaign starting in the mid-20th century, the last confirmed case of rinderpest was diagnosed in 2001.